pyiso80/EoBP_04/Java Intro.md

 	FLEX (and variants).
 A CR+LF pair is used by CP/M-80 and its derivatives including DOS and Windows, and by Application Layer protocols such as FTP, SMTP, and HTTP.

-Unicode Standard
+### What about non English characters, like Chinese, Japanese, Korean
+There are so many characters.
+1 byte is not enough.

         UTF-8
         UTF-16
         UTF-32

-	၁ -> 0x1041

-How dow you know
+Numbers and characters

+### Meaning of Data
- 01000001, 01000011, 01000101
+ - Assume there are a sequence of 3 bytes somewhere inside computer 01000001, 01000011, 01000101
- 65.            , 67            , 69				Numbers?
+    - Are they 65            , 67            , 69?
- A C E

-Everything just look likes numbers to the computer.

-The meaning depends on the context ( which we’ll talk about in a few mins)
+    - Or are they ASCII encoding for the letters A C E?

+ - The meaning of data depends on the context.
+To make sense of the data, we have to put it into some context.

-	Representation of pictures
+### Representation of pictures
-		bit depth Color depth or colour depth (see spelling differences), also known as bit depth, is either the number of bits used to indicate the color of a single pixel, in a bitmapped image or video framebuffer, or the number of bits used for each color component of a single pixel.

-Digital Pictures (Pixels)
+- Digital images are presented as 2 dimensional array of small squares, called pixels.
-1920x1080 (Full HD),
+- 1920x1080 (Full HD),

-SELECT LARGE-SCREEN RESOLUTIONS
-Resolution name	Horizontal x Vertical pixels	Other names	Devices 8K	7,680x4,320	none	Concept TVs
-"Cinema" 4K	4,096x[unspecified]	4K	Projectors
-UHD	3,840x2,160	4K, Ultra HD, Ultra-High Definition	TVs 2K	2,048x[unspecified]	none	Projectors
-WUXGA	1,920x1,200	Widescreen Ultra Extended Graphics Array	Monitors, projectors 1080p	1,920x1,080	Full HD, FHD, HD, High Definition	TVs, monitors 720p	1,280x720	HD, High Definition	TVs

-	Representation of movies
-		just a series of images
-	Representation of sound

-Images,
+- To represent a color image, each pixel's color is represented with 3 color values, RGB,
+<br> how much of each red, green and blue, using 1 byte for each color value.

+### How about videos

+### How about audio?

 So this is how info is represented in computers.

-The next thing is how these various kind of information are processed by a computer.
+### High Level View of Computer Today's Computer Systems

+- #### CPU

-Memory
+- #### Memory
-	store information (data)
+    - Electronics chips where programs and data to be processed are located (while the program is running)
+    - Information to be processed (You should know what are they by now)
-	Instructions (command that tells the cpu what to do with the data)
+	- Program Instructions (command that tells the cpu what to do with the data)

-A text editor
-	Keyboard -> characters
-				map to ascii codes

-	Calc
-		keyboard -> ascii -> convert to interger -> add -> result -> convert to char ->
-		sent to display

-	what would happen

-Hex (just for easier representation, shorter)

-How do you know this really is 63 or ?
-[data]
+	    - Although they are capable of manipulating information, computers by themselves
+	    <br> do not consume or transformed information.
+	    - We have to write programs to manipulate information in the ways we want.
+	    - Programs are translated into instructions (also represented by zeros and ones) CPU
+	    <br> understands.
+	    -

+### Let's take a look into more details:

-Writing Programs
+- Writing Programs
-Compiling
+- Compiling
-Linking
+- Linking
-Binary Executable
+- Binary Executable
-Running Program (
+- Running Program